muhozajohn/muhozajohn/README.md

 - 🔭 I’m currently working as Professional  **Freelancer**

-- 🌱 I’m currently using **NextJS, Laravel , Typescript, NodeJs & MERN Stack **
+- 🌱 I’m currently using **NextJS, NestJs , Typescript, NodeJs & MERN Stack **

 - 👯 I’m looking to collaborate on any serious **project**